Regularized joint mixture models: The RJM-EM algorithm

 The final missing hypothesis is (6), the compacity of the level lines of the likelihood function.
-This property is much more restrictive and requires specific hypotheses on the regularisation.
-The following Theorem synthesise every observation made so far and provides sufficient conditions to verify the final hypothesis. \begin{theorem}[Convergence of ECM algorithm for RJMs] Consider an ECM sequence $\brace{\boldsymbol\xi^{(t)}}_{t\in \mathbb{N}} \in \Xi^{\mathbb{N}}$ with as objective function the observed log-likelihood $L(\boldsymbol\xi)$ of the RJM model \eqref{eq:RJM_observed_likelihood} .
-Where the initial term $\boldsymbol\xi^{(0)}$ is such that $L(\boldsymbol\xi^{(0)})>-\infty$.
-And where the Conditional Maximisation step of the expected complete likelihood $ Q(\boldsymbol\xi | \boldsymbol\xi^{(t)})$ in Eq.~\eqref{eq:RJM_expected_complete_likelihood} is conducted using the block-wise scheme defined by the constraint function $g_s(\boldsymbol\xi)$ in Eq.~\eqref{eq:ECM_constraints}.
-Assume that the regularisation term $\mathrm{pen}(\boldsymbol\xi)$ is continuous, differentiable and such that each of the block maximisation is unique (uni-modal posterior).
+This property is much more restrictive and requires specific hypotheses on the regularization.
+The following theorem synthesizes every observation made so far and provides sufficient conditions to verify the final hypothesis. \begin{theorem}[Convergence of the ECM algorithm for RJMs] Consider an ECM sequence $\big\{\boldsymbol\xi^{(t)}\big\}_{t\in \mathbb{N}} \in \Xi^{\mathbb{N}}$ with objective function the observed log-likelihood $L(\boldsymbol\xi)$ of the RJM model \eqref{eq:RJM_observed_likelihood}.
+The initial term $\boldsymbol\xi^{\scaleto{(0)}{6pt}}$ is such that $L(\boldsymbol\xi^{\scaleto{(0)}{6pt}})>-\infty$ and the conditional maximization step of the expected complete likelihood $ Q(\boldsymbol\xi | \boldsymbol\xi^{(t)})$ in Eq.~\eqref{eq:RJM_expected_complete_likelihood} is conducted using the block-wise scheme defined by the constraint function $g_s(\boldsymbol\xi)$ in Eq.~\eqref{eq:ECM_constraints}.
+Assume that the regularization term $\mathrm{pen}(\boldsymbol\xi)$ is continuous, differentiable and such that each of the block maximizations is unique (uni-modal posterior).
 Assume additionally that there exists a positive constant $\delta > 0$ such that

-Where $f_{\lambda}$ is a lower bounded function on $\R_+^*$ such that $f_{\lambda}(x) \underset{x \to 0}{\longrightarrow} +\infty$ and $f_{\lambda}(x) \underset{x \to +\infty}{\longrightarrow} +\infty$. \\ Then Theorem \ref{thm:convergence_ECM} applies and all limit points of $\brace{\boldsymbol\xi^{(t)}}_{t\in \mathbb{N}}$ are stationary points of the objective $L(\boldsymbol\xi).$ \end{theorem}
+where $f_{\lambda}$ is a lower bounded function on $\R_+^*$ such that $f_{\lambda}(x) \underset{x \to 0}{\longrightarrow} +\infty$ and $f_{\lambda}(x) \underset{x \to +\infty}{\longrightarrow} +\infty$. \\ Then, Theorem \ref{thm:convergence_ECM} applies and all limit points of $\big\{\boldsymbol\xi^{(t)}\big\}_{t\in \mathbb{N}}$ are stationary points of the objective $L(\boldsymbol\xi).$ \end{theorem}